worldline/angular-training/docs/src/rxjs/README.md

 ## Practical work

-- In the `film-search.component.ts` file, stop subscribing to the search response and use an async pipe instead in the template.
+1. In the `film-search.component.ts` file, stop subscribing to the search response and use an async pipe instead in the template.
+Don't forget to add the `AsyncPipe` to the `imports` array.
-- Even though it is not strictly necessary in those cases, unsubscribe from the login and register calls in the `LoginFormComponent` using the `Subject` technique.
+2. Even though it is not strictly necessary in those cases, unsubscribe from the login and register calls in the `LoginFormComponent` using the `takeUntilDestroyed` technique.